 We recommend Forensic Notes for keeping the information and records safely to protect your integrity and authenticity.
 It is highly efficient and easily accessible.

-fore, having a contract will be really helpful to build a strong case.
+As mentioned before, having a contract will be really helpful to build a strong case.
 But be rest assured that you got a case if you are terminated for reasons not mentioned in your contract document.
-Try to include every possible detail in your contract agreement so that if your rights are violated you can for sure claim your right in the court and it will be very easy for you lawyer to defend your case.
+Try to include every possible detail in your contract agreement so that if your rights are violated you can for sure claim your right in the court and it will be very easy for your lawyer to defend your case.
 You contract agreement should contain aids, reimbursement, provisions, property rights, roles and responsibilities, secrecy, employee rights, and termination protocols.
-Essentially, it should mandate under what conditions one could be terminated.
+Essentially, it should mandate under what conditions one can be terminated.

-Go through your contract to ensure that you are indeed wrongfully terminated.
-If you are fired illegally according to your agreement, your personnel files and handbooks might come in handy.
-Once you have the basic idea of the process, you can confidently approach your lawyer to see how you can deal with your employer.
+Go through your contract to ensure that you were indeed wrongfully terminated.
+If you are fired illegally according to your agreement, your personal files and handbooks might come in handy.
+Once you have the basic idea of the process, you can confidently approach a lawyer to see how you can deal with your employer.